Project Update

 Council is upgrading Wilson Avenue between Jewell Station and Sydney Road.
 This work aims to improve pedestrian amenity, walkability and presentation of the street between Jewell Station and Sydney Road.

-The project has been on hold due for three years to the construction of major developments along Wilson Avenue and will now commence in early 2025.
+The project has been on hold for three years due to the construction of major developments along Wilson Avenue and will now commence in early 2025.

 The Design